Why learn French?

-The fact that French is spoken in France, Belgium, Switzerland and throughout much of Africa means that it’s a good choice for those looking to make contacts overseas.
+French is spoken in France, Belgium, Switzerland and throughout much of Africa so it’s a good choice for those looking to make contacts overseas.
 This can be particularly useful for business networking, given that it is the first language in many of the emerging nations which are expected to be economic powerhouses of the future.
 French is also one of the 3 languages used to conduct all internal European Commission business.

 What all of this means is that learning to speak French can boost your broader language skills.
 It can also give you an insight into the way in which English words have come to be used.